aricooperdavis/Rotanimate/README.md

 A Python library/function that saves frames from a rotating 3D matplotlib plot so that you can animate them using [ImageMagick](https://www.imagemagick.org/script/command-line-processing.php)/[Gifsicle](https://www.lcdf.org/gifsicle/)/[ImageJ](https://imagej.nih.gov/ij/docs/guide/146-8.html) or your tool of choice.

 ## Motivation
-I wished to [explain a linear regression](https://stackoverflow.com/a/58736858/6144626) using an animated 3d plot but couldn't find a super simple tool to do the job until I found [Zulko's "The Sugar High" blogpost](https://zulko.wordpress.com/2012/09/29/animate-your-3d-plots-with-pythons-matplotlib/).
+I wished to [explain a linear regression](https://stackoverflow.com/a/58736858/6144626) using an [animated 3d matplotlib plot](https://gist.github.com/aricooperdavis/c658fc1c5d9bdc5b50ec94602328073b#gistcomment-3076177) but couldn't find a super simple tool to do the job until I found [Zulko's "The Sugar High" blogpost](https://zulko.wordpress.com/2012/09/29/animate-your-3d-plots-with-pythons-matplotlib/).
 It was coded in Python 2.7 and was a little too bulky for my liking, so I've modernised it and cut it down to the bare essentials.

 ## Usage
 Place the `rotanimate.py` file in the same directory as your python script so that you can `import rotanimate` then use as follows: